 These are all basics that anyone of any level should do.
 But so many don't get them right.
 Take the short cut by eating poorly, skipping on sleep and being too worried about the outcomes rather than enjoying the process.

-If things are not going the way you planned then ask yourself if you're making any of these mistakes.
+If things are not going the way you planned then ask yourself if you're guilty of these mistakes triathletes make.